Paul Gross biography

 Date of Birth: April 30, 1959

-Originally from Calgary, Alberta, Gross became widely known for his series Due South, playing the Canadian mountie, Constable Benton Fraser.
+Originally from Calgary, Alberta, Paul Gross became widely known for his series Due South, playing the Canadian mountie, Constable Benton Fraser.

 Because his father was a commander in the Canadian armed forces, Gross and his younger brother traveled the world in their youth.
 As a result, he was educated in a number of countries including England, Germany, America and Canada.
 Gross started acting while in Washington, performing in plays such as Canterbury Tales and Faustus.
 At age 14, he was doing TV commercials.
 After high school, he attended the University of